Skip to main content

 Filter combinations

-GET /v1/automation/runs supports time-range and status filters:
+GET /v1/automations/runs supports time-range and status filters:

-GET /v1/automation/runs?automationId=auto_abc&status=completed&from=2026-04-01T00:00:00.000Z&to=2026-04-08T00:00:00.000Z&limit=100&include=logs
+GET /v1/automations/runs?automationId=auto_abc&status=completed&from=2026-04-01T00:00:00.000Z&to=2026-04-08T00:00:00.000Z&limit=100

 See the per-endpoint pages under Public API v1 for the full filter parameter table.